-Life expectancy in Spain is among the highest in Europe, with one of the best healthcare systems in the world.
+Life expectancy in Spain is among the highest in Europe, with the healthcare system in Spain one of the best in the world.
 Highly ranked by the World Health Organisation, Spanish hospitals have state-of-the-art equipment and offer a good standard of care.
 Most hospitals employ English-speaking staff or provide patients with access to translation services.

-Families and individuals should register with a local health centre (known as a centro de salud or centro de asistencia primaria or CAP) or a general doctor with an individual practise (médico de cabecera).
+Families and individuals requiring healthcare in Spain should register with a local health centre (known as a centro de salud or centro de asistencia primaria or CAP) or a general doctor with an individual practise (médico de cabecera).
 Once registered, you will recieve a SIP (Sistema de Informacion Poblacional) health card (required to access state healthcare services or treatments).
-The local doctor should be your first point of call for non-urgent medical ailments and in order to be referred to other specialists within the state system.
+The local doctor should be your first point of call for non-urgent medical ailments and in order to be referred to other specialists within the state Spanish healthcare system.

 When it comes to choosing the best private health insurer, Sanitas is our chosen partner.
 Sanitas has more than 60 years of experience in the sector and belongs to the prestigious Bupa Group that manages hospitals worldwide.
 Sanitas offers the best health policies and can tailor-make your policy according to your specific requirements.
 Find out more via our partners in Barcelona.

-For more useful information on moving to Spain, including finding somewhere to live, the cost of living, education and more, visit our step-by-step guide at MumAbroad.com.
+For more useful information on moving to Spain, including finding somewhere to live, the cost of living in Spain, setting up your finances, local education and more, visit our step-by-step guide at MumAbroad.com.